 The first time I walked into Glencoe, I stood at the Three Sisters viewpoint for twenty minutes without moving.
 Not because I was tired — though I was — but because the valley had done something to the air.
 Sound worked differently there.
 The light changed every seventeen seconds.
 I understood why climbers speak about Scottish mountains the way they do: not with reverence exactly, but with the particular respect you give to something that could kill you without particularly noticing.

 That was fifteen years ago.
 I've guided groups through the Highlands every spring since, and I've learned that five days isn't enough.
 Five years isn't enough.
 But five days is enough to understand why people keep coming back.
-This route covers Glencoe, Glen Nevis, the Road to the Isles, Skye, and the journey out through Loch Ness.
-It assumes you have a car — public transport exists, but it's sparse enough to make this itinerary frustrating without wheels.
+This guide covers Glencoe, Glen Nevis, the Road to the Isles, Skye, and the journey out through Loch Ness.
+It assumes you have a car — public transport exists, but it's sparse enough to make this route frustrating without wheels.
 It assumes you walk reasonably well, but not that you're a mountaineer.
 Most importantly, it assumes you understand that Scottish weather makes no promises.
 Pack waterproofs.
 Ignore the forecast.

 Spring is the window.
 The midges haven't woken up yet, winter snow still caps the high peaks, and you'll have the trails largely to yourself.
 April is the sweet spot: sixteen hours of daylight, temperatures between 6 and 14 degrees, and the kind of variable weather that produces genuinely extraordinary light.

-The Lost Valley
+The Lost Valley, Glencoe

 The trailhead is the Three Sisters Carpark at 56.6675°N, -5.0267°W. Free parking, a toilet block that works occasionally, no other facilities.
 Grid reference NN 171 567.
 The walk is 4km round trip with 300 metres of ascent, taking two and a half to three hours.